Reltroner/reltroner-studio/content/blog/creative-lore-bible.md

 - Nytherion Abyss (explicitly or implicitly)
 - Astralis Pinnacle (explicitly or through character arc)

-### 2. **No Real-World Displacement**
+### 2. **No External World Displacement**
-It is **strictly prohibited** to use the names "Nytherion Abyss", "Astralis Pinnacle", or any of their principles, symbols, or rituals in stories set in the real world (e.g., China, Japan, USA).
-Violations will be treated as infringement against the Asthortera IP.
+It is **strictly prohibited** to use the names *“Nytherion Abyss”*, *“Astralis Pinnacle”*, or any of their **symbols, rituals, and philosophical constructs** in:
+- **Stories set in the real world** (e.g., China, Japan, USA), **or**
+- **Any fictional universe outside the Asthortera canon.**

+These entities are **exclusive to the Asthortera World**, and any use outside this universe will be treated as a **violation of the protected Reltroner Studio IP and narrative sanctity.**

 ### 3. **Genre Flexibility, Lore Integrity**
 Writers are welcome to explore all genres — romance, sci-fi, slice of life, horror — as long as the **core philosophical essence** of the Abyss-Pinnacle duality is maintained.

 ### 4. **Lore-Bound Identity**
 Every character, setting, and culture must, even subtly, reflect the **conscious war between illusion and clarity**, comfort and growth.
 These principles shape not only individual journeys but also national systems, institutions, and even spiritual orders within the Asthortera world.

+### 5. **Symbol Protection**
+The symbols of Nytherion Abyss and Astralis Pinnacle (sigils, seals, ritual emblems, light/dark geometry) may not be repurposed or reinterpreted outside of Asthortera.
+This includes clothing, tattoos, or logos in alternate universes.

+### 6. **Terminology Ownership**
+Terms such as “Blue Pill Extreme,” “Red Pill Extreme,” “Abyss Loop,” “Ritual of Astralis,” and “Sentient Development Index (SDI)” are exclusive to the Asthortera narrative system and may not be abstracted into generic use.

+### 7. **Canon Verification Process**
+All collaborative works, spin-offs, or adaptations must pass through **Canon Verification** by Reltroner Studio to ensure philosophical and narrative alignment.
+This includes:
+- Narrative summary
+- Character intention
+- Thematic consistency with Nytherion-Astralis dialectic

+### 8. **No Philosophical Dilution**
+Any attempt to neutralize, commercialize, or simplify the Abyss-Pinnacle struggle into generic “good vs evil” tropes is forbidden.
+The moral ambiguity and existential depth must be preserved.

+### 9. **Chrono-Continuity Respect**
+Time structures, technological progress, and dimensional history within Asthortera must be respected.
+Events set in the past or future of the main timeline must not contradict established lore.

+### 10. **Narrative Respect for the Foundational Characters**
+Characters that are foundational to the Nytherion-Astralis mythos (e.g., Kamila Alena, Delwyn, Wayne Astoner) may not be altered in core personality, fate, or philosophy without written approval.

+---

 ## 🌌 Sample Applications
 - A pastry chef in Neoreides experiences a career crisis after falling into a comfort trap (Nytherion) and rises again through painful growth (Astralis).